Fiews Blockchain connectivity

 • ETH_CHAIN_ID lets your Chainlink node which chain you are connecting to.

 • LINK_CONTRACT_ADDRESS defines the LINK token address for the chain you are using.
-Please refer to the official documentation for details.
+Please refer to the for details.

 3. Run your node!